millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

     This is because all of the columns of the matrix add up to one.
     We are guaranteed with these matrices that the greatest eigenvalue will always be one.

-If you remember back to lab 9, we used iterative methods to solve for the eigenvectors of systems of equations.
+If you remember back to lab 9, we used iterative methods to solve for the solution of systems of equations.
 We can use iterative methods here as well.
 For this method you start with an vector that sums of to 1.
 For example we could start with